-- Viral infections run their course without needing any treatment except changes to the diet (what someone eats and drinks).
-Antibiotics will not help a viral diarrhea illness.
-Children with diarrhea are very likely no longer contagious when the diarrhea ends, and no specific treatment will speed this process.
+- Viral infections run their course without needing any treatment except to the diet (what someone eats and drinks).
+Antibiotics will not help a viral illness.
+Children with diarrhea are very likely no longer contagious when the diarrhea ends and no specific treatment will speed this process.
 See below for specifics about diet changes to help treat diarrhea.

 - Diarrhea from foods and drinks will stop when the food or drink is avoided or reduced.
 It may take some trial and error to figure out which food your child is sensitive to.
 If diarrhea happens each time they eat or drink something and the diarrhea goes away when they avoid that food or drink, it is likely that you have discovered the food or drink to avoid or reduce.

 - Lactose intolerance will require avoiding the lactose milk sugar.
 Some children can eat and drink small amounts without symptoms occurring.
-Others must avoid lactose sugars entirely (not eat or drinking any milk, yogurt, ice cream, cheese, etc.).
+Others must avoid lactose sugars entirely (not eating or drinking any milk, yogurt, ice cream, cheese, etc. ).
 Lactaid is an over-the-counter medicine that breaks-up the lactose sugars for someone who is lactose intolerant.
 This allows many people to enjoy lactose-containing foods.
 Lactaid is available as tablets and drops.

 - Irritable bowel syndrome is often helped by eating a bland diet when the symptoms act up, avoiding caffeine, and learning to avoid or reduce the stressful events that help trigger it.
 Some children with irritable bowel syndrome will require a prescription medicine to help with their symptoms.
-We will want to see your child for an appointment in the office to discuss further treatment.
+We will want to see your child for an appointment in the office to discuss treatment further.

 - Bacterial infections causing diarrhea are found by sending samples of the bowel movement to the lab for testing.
 Some of these bacteria need special antibiotic treatments, while others need no antibiotics.
 See below for specifics about diet changes to help treat diarrhea.